 Your Ghost Hunt at St Johns Mansion

-St Johns House is a haunted Mansion which is becoming more and more popular with ghost hunters.
+St Johns Mansion is a large haunted house which is becoming more and more popular with ghost hunters.
 This Jacobean Mansion has a lot to offer anyone who is interested or brave enough to want to encounter paranormal activity.
-Your ghost hunt here at St Johns will give you the opportunity to confront your own fears and leave you in no doubt whatsoever or the sinister and foreboding spirits that haunt here.
-With so many investigation areas and dark recesses along with a terrifyingly spooky cellar, St Johns really does have it all.
+Your Ghost Hunt here at St Johns Mansion will give you the opportunity to confront your own fears and leave you in no doubt whatsoever or the sinister and foreboding spirits that haunt here.
+With so many investigation areas and dark recesses along with a terrifyingly spooky cellar, St Johns Mansion really does have it all.

-You will be able to carry out your own lone vigil if you have what it takes that is as well as work alongside our friendly and professional team to identify who or what is haunting St Johns House.
-Some of the experiments you will be doing include Table Tipping, glass moving, Ouija Boards, vigils, seances as well as using the most up to date ghost hunting equipment.
+You will be able to carry out your own lone vigil if you have what it takes, as well as working alongside our friendly and professional team to identify who or what is haunting St Johns Mansion.
+Some of the experiments you will be doing include table tipping, glass moving, Ouija Boards, vigils and seances as well as using the most up to date ghost hunting equipment.

-This really is a fantastic ghost hunting venue for all the right (or wrong) reasons and we challenge you to spend the night in this haunted old house.
+This really is a fantastic ghost hunting venue for all the right (or wrong) reasons and we challenge you to spend the night in this haunted old mansion.

-St Johns House is thought to be haunted by many spirits but in particular there are two sisters who are vociferous in their attempts to drive people away from visiting this Jacobean Mansion.
+St Johns Mansion is thought to be haunted by many spirits but in particular there are two sisters who are vociferous in their attempts to drive people away from visiting this Jacobean Mansion.

 It is thought two sisters both met tragic ends at the house; one was burnt to death when her clothing caught light while trying to dry herself by an open fire and the other fell ill after the house was broken into and many believe she literally died of fright.

 It is known that in 1610 the site comprised four standing buildings, including a gatehouse topped with crenelations.
-The largest of the three other buildings has crosses at the roof's apex, suggesting its religious use as the site's chapel.
-At the time the hospital site also included a cemetery where remains have often been dug up during refurbishment or remodeling works on the House.
+The largest of the three other buildings has crosses at the roofs apex, suggesting its religious use as the sites chapel.
+At the time the hospital site also included a cemetery, where remains have often been dug up during refurbishment or remodeling works on the House.
 The first recorded case was in the 1830s when work was being undertaken in the kitchen garden.
-In 1987, two workmen digging the front End of St. Johns Court flats discovered two skulls.
+In 1987, two workmen digging the front end of St Johns Mansion discovered two skulls.

 Your Event Includes